Great Northwest Athletic Conference women's basketball tournament

 The Great Northwest Athletic Conference women's basketball tournament is the annual women's basketball championship tournament for the Great Northwest Athletic Conference.
 The tournament has been held annually since 2011.
 It is a single-elimination tournament and seeding is based on regular season records.

-The winner receives the conference's automatic bid to the NCAA Women's Division II Basketball Championship.
+The winner receives the GNAC's automatic bid to the NCAA Women's Division II Basketball Championship.